FusionCache/docs/docs/design.md

 {: .important}
-> There is an opportunity to execute multiple write queries in certain circumstances: if write queries are writing to different and unrelated classes, they can run independently.
+> There is an opportunity to execute multiple write queries in certain circumstances: if write queries are writing to different and unrelated Fusion classes, they can run independently.
 This will be considered in the future.
+>
+>"Fusion classes" here refers to the classes you create in the cache, not classes in the Fusion code.

 <br/>